-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

 In addition, data suggest an age pattern where younger respondents tend to be more supportive of income redistribution in Ireland.
-As shown in Figure 2.4, the opposite pattern is observed in Finland and Iceland, which are two of the countries with the highest positive correlations.
-Although the UK also has a similar negative relationship between age and support, the agreement among young respondents (18-35) is higher in Ireland.
+As shown in Figure 2.3, the opposite pattern is observed in Finland and Iceland, which are two of the countries with the highest positive correlations.
+Although the UK also has a similar negative relationship between age and support, the agreement among young respondents (18–35) is higher in Ireland.